Hanna-N9/coffee-worldwide/README.md

 ## Acknowledgments

-- to our se-west-103023 cohort for their love and passion for all things coffee that inspired this app.
+- To our se-west-103023 cohort for their love and passion for all things coffee that inspired this app.